 Looking for something different?
 Asheville is a rapidly growing art and food mecca.
 From the historic and opulent Biltmore Estate, former home of the Vanderbilt family, to the funky River Arts District with dozens of artists in all mediums gathered together, many offering live demonstrations during the day, there is something for everyone in Asheville.
 The Orange Peel is Asheville’s premier music venue (or just walk around downtown Asheville – you will be as likely as not to find a drum circle or impromptu concert going on) and there are hundreds of truly exceptional restaurants in and around Asheville.
 You will rarely see a chain of any kind in Asheville, instead you will find everything from five star formal dining to down home cooking and everything in between.

 The NC Arboretum boasts 434 acres of public gardens while the WNC Nature Center has over 60 different native Appalachian animals to see including black bears, deer, wolves, and goats for petting.
-For the more adventurous, both Navitat and Asheville Tree Top Adventures offer an array of ziplining and other “tree-top” excitement via guided tours.
+For the more adventurous, both Navitat and Asheville Tree Top Adventures offer an array of ziplining and other “tree-top” excitement via guided tours or take a relaxing trip down the French Broad with Zen Tubing.

 Area Breweries and Vineyards